Rule 8.204. Contents and form of briefs

 (9)The brief need not be signed.

-(10)The cover, preferably of recycled stock, must be in the color prescribed by rule 8.40(b) and, in addition to providing the cover information required by rule 8.40(c), must state:
+(10)The cover must be in the color prescribed by rule 8.40(b) and, in addition to providing the cover information required by rule 8.40(c), must state:

 (A)The title of the brief;